 TGS embarked on its first year with ten students and a staff of eight, which included content area teachers, a behavior specialist, and an instructional aide.
-From the start, TGS established strong collaborations with local AS professionals, the University of Colorado’s Speech, Language & Hearing Sciences department (SLHS) and others.
+From the start, TGS established strong collaborations with local autism professionals, the University of Colorado’s Speech, Language & Hearing Sciences department (SLHS) and others.
 TGS’ initial programming offering–a summer pilot of its social communication program, Perspectives—was attended by six students.
 The development of Perspectives initiated what has become an on-going relationship between TGS and CU’s SLHS, and a core component of TGS’ core socio-academic educational program.
-As of December, 2014, over 40 graduate student speech-language clinicians have received clinical training through the Perspectives program.
+As of June, 2018, over 80 graduate student speech-language clinicians have received clinical training through the Perspectives program.

-Now in its fourth year, TGS currently enrolls 23 students with a staff of 15.
-Since its inception, TGS has supported eight students in transitioning to post-secondary and workplace environments.
+Now entering its eighth year, TGS continues to support students in transitioning to post-secondary and workplace environments.
 Their paths are as varied as the students themselves, ranging from immediate employment in industries related to their interests to supported community-college attendance to independent living in university dormitories.
 The TGS community looks forward to hearing of their scholastic and workplace successes, and to helping many more students prepare for socially-engaged, meaningful adult occupations.